 - 17. Each weekday the responsible duty lawyer supervisor will complete a Duty Lawyer Record of Attendance form.
-The form is used by the Legal Aid Office as the basis for processing payments to duty lawyers and serves as a record of the duty lawyers who have worked that day (including replacements), the number of clients seen, and the total duty lawyer hours worked each day. - 18.
+The form is used by the Legal Aid Office as the basis for processing payments to duty lawyers and serves as a record of the duty lawyers who have worked that day (including replacements) and the total duty lawyer hours worked each day.2 - 18.
 Rostered and replacement duty lawyers must: